Email: bennett@thefordlawoffice.com

 Call for a free consultation: 407-514-2772

-SEALING AND EXPUNCTION
+SEALING AND EXPUNGING

-Criminal history record
+Protecting your criminal history record

 Contact the Ford Law Office to find out if you are eligible to have your record sealed or expunged.